uyogesh/particle-photon-control-relays/README.md

 # sk

-A Particle project named sk
+A Particle project for controlling 4 relay output and 1 DHT digital input system.

 ## Welcome to your project!